Evercore: Founding and establishment

-Roger Altman began his career in investment banking at Lehman Brothers, serving as general partner until 1977.
+Altman began his career in investment banking at Lehman Brothers, serving as general partner until 1977.
 After a role as assistant secretary of the U.S. Treasury until 1981, Altman returned to Lehman as co-head of global investment banking.

 In 1987, Altman joined The Blackstone Group as its head of advisory business before returning to the U.S. Treasury to serve as deputy secretary in 1993.

 In 1995, Altman founded Evercore Partners.